nastyapetrunia/Soil_erosion_detection/README.md

 &nbsp;

 ## Model and Results
 Created tf.keras model performs poorely, which is not really surprising.
-Possible ways to build a model that could perform well would be getting more data or using transfer learning (e.g. Mask R-CNN).
+Possible ways to build a model that could perform well would be getting more data or using transfer learning (e.g. [Mask R-CNN](https://medium.com/@c_61011/transfer-learning-with-mask-r-cnn-f50cbbea3d29)).
 &nbsp;

 ![model_accuracy](Images/model_accuracy.png) ![model_loss](Images/model_loss.png)
 &nbsp;

+If the goal